Breakdown of Will

 We wreck our plans and live boring lives beyond what we should want, yet social science has difficulty accounting for these errors, little to say about weakness of will.
-Cognitive psychology sees personal failures as mostly from reasoning errors.
-Economic theories see failure resulting mostly due to lack of information, exponential discounting of the future and inability to weigh wants.
+Cognitive psychology sees personal failures arising from reasoning errors.
+Economic theories see failure resulting from lack of information, exponential discounting of the future and inability to weigh wants.
 When we provide individuals with good information and better reasoning skills, they often improve, yet many still fail to execute plans for better long-term interests.
-Civilizations become more complex and better at providing what citizens intuitively want, yet individuals are less satisfied than hunter-gatherers.
+Civilizations become more complex and better at providing what citizens intuitively want, yet individuals are less satisfied than some hunter-gatherers.
 Individuals are adept at destructive actions when unaware of costs and when aware of costs.
 Self-destructive motives are very, very difficult to reduce.

 Animals with electrodes implanted in their pleasure centers work for repeated stimulation, even to the point of collapse.
-Crack users stimulate the same brain sites to exhaustion, yet addicts have stopping abilities.
+Users of drugs stimulate the same brain sites to exhaustion, yet have stopping abilities.
 Staying stopped is the problem.
 Economic utility theories do not require binding pre-commitments (taking drugs that sicken us when consuming alcohol, for example).
 Ainslie claims economic utility theory is not everything.
 He does not claim utility theory is nothing.
 Hyperbolic discounting applies some of the time.
 Ainslie does not say how often in general or how often among individuals.

 Intriguingly, many non-motivational experiences are hyperbolic, yet do not require will power to overcome.
 A distant tree appears hyperbolically smaller than a nearby tree.
 Yet no effort is required to believe they are similar in height.
 Once we reach a certain age we figure it out.